Health Maintenance Organizations

 HMOs pay the difference between your copayment and the cost of your health care.
 For example, if your HMO requires a $20 copayment for a doctor visit and the doctor's contracted rate is $80, you would pay the $20 copayment, and the HMO would pay the remaining $60.

-Doctors and hospitals may bill you only for deductibles or copayments.
+Doctors and hospitals in the plan’s network may bill you only for deductibles or copayments.
 They may not bill you for covered services that the HMO didn't pay or only partially paid.
+Be aware that a hospital in your network might have radiologists, anesthesiologists, pathologists, emergency room doctors, and neonatologists that aren’t in your network and may charge you for services.

-The exception is if you go to a doctor or hospital outside the HMO's network.
-You will likely have to pay the full cost of out-of-network care, except in the following situations:
+If you get care from a doctor or hospital outside the HMO's network, you will likely have to pay the full cost of the care, except in the following situations:

 - You went to an emergency room for a medical emergency.
 Make sure you understand how your HMO defines a medical emergency and whether there are any procedures you must follow.
 For instance, you may be required to notify your HMO within a certain amount of time if you went to an emergency room outside your network or service area.